ursm/ember-froala-editor/README.md

 1. If bumping the `froala-wysiwyg-editor` version, update both `bower.json` and `blueprints/ember-froala-editor/index.json`
 2. `npm version x.y.z` - Updates the version in `package.json` and tags in git
-3. `git push origin master` - Pushes any changes up to Github
-4. `git push origin master --tags` - Pushes the new version tag to Github
+3. `git push origin master --follow-tags` - Pushes any changes and the new version tag up to Github
-5. Update the new tag on the [Github Releases page](https://github.com/froala/ember-froala-editor/releases)
+4. Update the new tag on the [Github Releases page](https://github.com/froala/ember-froala-editor/releases)
-6. `npm run deploy` - Deploys the docs to `gh-pages` using [ember-cli-github-pages](https://github.com/poetic/ember-cli-github-pages#how-can-i-create-an-automated-deploy-script)
+5. `npm run deploy` - Deploys the docs to `gh-pages` using [ember-cli-github-pages](https://github.com/poetic/ember-cli-github-pages#how-can-i-create-an-automated-deploy-script)
   - May need to `git push`, deploy will say if this is needed
-7. `git checkout master` - Need to switch back to `master` after deploying the docs..
+6. `git checkout master` - Need to switch back to `master` after deploying the docs..
-8. `npm publish` - Release the new version to the world!
+7. `npm publish` - Release the new version to the world!

 For more information on using ember-cli, visit [http://ember-cli.com/](http://ember-cli.com/).